openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Now we need to add the correct columns for CEO.
 Remember that Latitude is the Y axis and longitude is the X axis.
 For CEO, the first three columns must be in the following order: longitude, latitude, plotid.
 The spelling and order matter.
 If they are wrong CEO will not work correctly.

--   Rename ‘id’ to PLOTID.
+-   Rename ‘id' to PLOTID.
 You can also add a new PLOTID field by creating a new column labeled PLOTID, and fill it with values 1-(number of rows).
--   Rename the ‘XCoordinate’ column to ‘LAT’ or ‘LATITUDE’.
+-   Rename the ‘XCoordinate' column to ‘LAT' or ‘LATITUDE'.
--   Rename the ‘YCoordinate’ column to ‘LONG’ or ‘LONGITUDE’.
+-   Rename the ‘YCoordinate' column to ‘LONG' or ‘LONGITUDE'.
 -   Reorder the columns in Excel so that LAT, LONG, PLOTID are the first three columns, in that order.

 Save your updated .csv, making sure you save it as a .csv and not as an .xlsx file.

 Navigate to collect.earth.
 Login to your CEO account.
-If you’re already the administrator of an institution, navigate to your institution’s landing page by typing in the institution’s name and then clicking on the Visit button.
+If you're already the administrator of an institution, navigate to your institution's landing page by typing in the institution's name and then clicking on the Visit button.

 .. tip::

     Creating a project in CEO requires you to be the administrator of an institution.
-If you’re not an admin, go ahead and create a new institution.
+If you're not an admin, go ahead and create a new institution.
 Click on create new institution from the homepage, then fill out the form & click create institution.

-When you’re on the institution’s page, click on the “Create New Project” button.
+When you're on the institution's page, click on the “Create New Project” button.
 This will go to the Create Project interface.
-We’ll now talk about what each of the sections on this page does.
+We'll now talk about what each of the sections on this page does.
 For more information, please see the Institutional Manual available on the collect.earth Support page https://collect.earth/support.

 -   **TEMPLATE**: This section is used to copy all the information—including project info, area, and sampling design—from an existing published project to a new project.

-    -   This is useful if you have an existing project you want to duplicate for another year or location, or if you’re iterating through project design.
-You can use a published or closed project from your institution or another institutions’ public project.
+    -   This is useful if you have an existing project you want to duplicate for another year or location, or if you're iterating through project design.
+You can use a published or closed project from your institution or another institutions' public project.
-    -   The project id is found in the URL when you’re on the data collection page for the project.
+    -   The project id is found in the URL when you're on the data collection page for the project.

--   **PROJECT INFO**: Under Project Info, enter the project’s **Name** and **Description.**
+-   **PROJECT INFO**: Under Project Info, enter the project's **Name** and **Description.**

-    -   The **Name** should be short and will be displayed on the Home page as well as the project’s Data Collection page.
+    -   The **Name** should be short and will be displayed on the Home page as well as the project's Data Collection page.
     -   You should keep the **Description** short but informative.
     -   The **Privacy Level** radio button changes who can view your project, contribute to data collection, and whether admins from your institution or others creating new projects can use your project as a template.

 -   **AOI**: The project area of interest (AOI) determines where sample plots will be drawn from for your project.
 This is the first step in specifying a sampling design for your project.
 There are two main approaches for specifying an AOI and sampling design.

-    -   First, using CEO’s built in system.
+    -   First, using CEO's built in system.
     -   Second, creating a sample in another program and importing it into CEO. **This is what we have done.** You will specify the AOI in the Sample Design step instead.
     -   You should choose your Basemap source, which will be the default imagery that the user sees.
     -   (Optional) Check the box for any additional imagery you would like to add.